ooz/blog/2022/how-we-get-what-we-want.md

 The entire experience was the closest I ever got to "real" podracing and "real" engineering.
 But at least I'm a Software Engineer, now.

-## Other movies
+## Other Movies

 I also saw "The Lion King" with my step mom, which is still a great movie to watch with children!
-But that's enough for a separate post...
+But that's for a separate post, really...